Ivan-on-Tech-Academy/IotDevsGame/README.md

 The ```function check (address _instance, address _player)``` will verify if the level has been completed and will return true if positive. <br>

+A test.js file needs to be provided with the two smart contracts. <br>

 ## Examples

-There are couple of quest examples in Contracts > Game > Levels.
+Contracts > Game > Levels.

 ## Starter kit